ABaditya07/HelpingHand/README.md

-# 🔗 LostLink - MERN Project
+# 🔗 HelpingHand - MERN Project

-LostLink is a *MERN stack application* designed to help students and staff easily *find and report lost items* within the college campus.
+HelpingHand is a *MERN stack application* designed to help students and staff easily *find and report lost items* within the college campus.
 It creates a community-driven system where users can either *report lost items* or *list found items* so that the rightful owner can reclaim them.

 ---